openflighthpc/docs.openflighthpc.org/docs/docs/hpc-on-k8s/longhorn.md

 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v1.5.2/deploy/longhorn.yaml
 ```

+!!! note
+    Sometimes open-iscsi is not installed on the nodes, so we can run below command to install on rhel and debian based systems.

+    ```bash
+    # rhel based systems
+    sudo dnf install iscsi-initiator-utils

+    # debian bases system
+    sudo apt-get install open-iscsi
+    ```

 One way to monitor the progress of the installation is to watch pods being created in the longhorn-system namespace:

 ```bash